 Space storms, and “space weather” in general, pose a hazard to technological systems and humans in space as well as on Earth.
 The electromagnetic disturbances and particle radiation can cause disruption of satellite operations, communications, navigation, and electric power distribution grids on ground, leading to a variety of societal problems and economic losses.

-As the storms that caused the de-orbiting were nothing out of the ordinary, and the Solar activity is on the rise, we need better awareness of the space weather hazards as we continue to develop our space-based assets.
+As the storms that caused the de-orbiting were nothing out of the ordinary, and the Solar activity that varies on a 11-year cycle is on the rise, we need better awareness of the space weather hazards as we continue to develop our space-based assets.